rocket-league-ptp/rltracker-queue/README.md

 # rltracker-queue

-A real hack-ish way if limiting the requests to the RLTracker.pro API
+A real hack-ish way of limiting the requests to the RLTracker.pro API

 usage:
 ```javascript